michaelglenister/MODE-TASK/docs/source/nma.rst

 Coarse grain
 -------------------------------

-Takes a protomer structure and coarse grains to select a set amount of C-Beta
+Takes a protomer structure and coarse grains to select a set amount of C-Beta atoms

 **Command:** ::